f5devcentral/f5xc-mcn-TechXchange/README.rst

 Deploy with Terraform
 ~~~~~~~~~~~~~~~~~~~~~~~

-1. Deploy the Terraform code for "Cloud B" by running the script **./cloud-B-setup.sh**.
+1. Deploy the Terraform code for "Cloud B" by running the script **./cloud-B-setup.sh**, ensuring you are in the following directory /home/ubuntu/f5xc-mcn-TechXchange/.

 .. code:: bash